steemit/steem-js/doc/README.md

 ### Login

 /!\ It's **not safe** to use this method with your username and password.
-This method always return `true` and is only used in intern with empty values to enable broadcast.
+This method always return `true` and is only used internally with empty values to enable broadcast.

 ```js
 steem.api.login('', '', function(err, result) {